 c) Twice yearly periodic review of the financial and quality assurance health of academic partnerships is undertaken by the University Executive Committee through the Annual Business Review process;

-d) A network of Academic Link Tutors and dedicated Academic Partnership Managers provide ongoing academic and relationship management support to the partner;
+d) A network of Academic Course Leaders, Module Tutors, Academic Link Tutors and a dedicated Academic Partnership Services team provide ongoing academic and relationship management support to the partner;

-1.8 The risk of non-completion of teaching delivery due to the closure of an academic School or Subject Community (both of which would affect disciplines rather than individual courses) is highly unlikely.
-Although the University may review its structure which may result in the closure of a School or subject community, any such restructuring activity is carefully planned and monitored through University Executive Committee, Academic Affairs Committee and Academic Board in order to ensure the continuity of study for all affected students.
+1.9 The risk of non-completion of teaching delivery due to the closure of an academic School or Subject Community (both of which would affect disciplines rather than individual courses) is highly unlikely.
+Although the University may review its structure which may result in the closure of a School or Subject Community, any such restructuring activity is carefully planned and monitored through University Executive Committee, Academic Affairs Committee and Academic Board in order to ensure the continuity of study for all affected students.

 b) A ‘discontinuation and phasing-out of courses’ procedure is followed when a course is identified for closure in order to capture and monitor teaching-out arrangements during the phasing out period to ensure not only the continued quality of teaching and learning but also the maintenance of the student experience until all students have completed their studies;